dylan-lang/dylan-programming-book/source/collect.rst

 you provide as its argument.
 Consider the case of using ``reverse!`` on a list to see how this behavior can be useful.

-#. *Convention:* Dylan has a convention of putting an exclamation point
+.. topic:: Convention:

-   at the ends of the names of functions that can destructively modify their arguments.
+   Dylan has a convention of putting an exclamation point at the ends of the names of functions that can destructively modify their arguments.
 For example, ``reverse!`` takes a sequence, and returns a sequence that has the same elements but in reverse order.
    The ``reverse!`` generic function may change the sequence that is its